AplaProject/apla-docs-en/introduction/api2.rst

 ==============================
 **GET** Returns information about the requested table in the current ecosystem.

-In order to obtain information about a global table, just add the global parameter.
-Returned are the following fields: "name" – table name, "insert" – conditions for elements insertion, "new_column" – conditions for adding columns, "general_update": conditions for rights change, "columns" – an array of columns with fields *name, type, perm* - name, type, conditions for change.
+The next fields return: "name" - table name, "insert" - rights to insert the elements, "new_column" - rights to insert the column, "update" - rights to change the rights, "columns" - array of the columns with fields *name, type, perm* - name, type, rights for change.

 Query